menu icon

 The recipe is an easy and flavorful way to make grilled salmon.
 Here’s what you need:

 Preheat grill to 350-375°F degrees.
-In a small bowl, combine salt, black pepper, garlic powder, dried thyme, and cayenne.
-Evenly season both sides of salmon.
-Rub each salmon evenly with oil.
-Grill salmon directly over heat skin-side down for 4-5 minutes, then 2 minutes on the opposite side.
-Transfer to a plate and cover loosely with foil.
+In a small bowl, combine kosher salt, black pepper, garlic powder, dried thyme, and cayenne.
+Season both sides of the salmon evenly.
+Rub each salmon evenly with olive oil.

 Corn Salad

-Recipe Tips & Tricks:
+Pro Recipe Substitutions, Tips & Tricks:

 Here are some of my top tips and tricks to help you make this dish:

 • Use the direct heat grilling technique.
-You want to cook the fish and toast over direct heat.
+You want to cook the fish and toast it over direct heat.

 • Feel free to add any of your favorite vegetables to the corn salad.